 Few cities are as perfectly positioned for day tripping as Melbourne.
 Just an hour or two out of town, you can find yourself walking through ancient rainforests, watching wild penguins and koalas, or admiring world-class art.
 Throw in pretty seaside towns, a 100-year-old steam train and some of the best restaurants in the country, and you have plenty of reasons to get out of town.

 The Great Ocean Road is best explored over a couple of days; however, if you only have a day, you can still take in the highlights of the eastern end of the route.
 From Melbourne it takes around 90 minutes to reach Torquay, one of Australia’s best-known surf towns, which is home to both the Rip Curl and Quiksilver surfwear labels.
-A further 45 minutes down the road, Lorne is another charming seaside town, known for its lively arts scene (don’t miss Qdos Arts) and its one kilometre (0.6 mile) long beach.
-You might like to grab some lunch here before continuing on to the Great Ocean Road's most famous sight the Twelve Apostles.
+A further 45 minutes down the road, Lorne is another charming seaside town, known for its lively arts scene (don’t miss Qdos Arts) and its one-kilometre (0.6-mile) long beach.
+You might like to grab some lunch here before continuing on to the Great Ocean Road's most famous sight the 12 Apostles.
 Nearby, the striking Loch Ard Gorge is also worth visiting before you head back to Melbourne.

 Wineries aren’t the only attraction in the Yarra Valley.
 Your first stop, Coombe, about an hour out of Melbourne, is a historic house with heritage gardens that belonged to Australia’s first international opera star, Dame Nellie Melba.
 From here, it’s a quick drive to Domaine Chandon, one of Australia’s premier producers of sparkling wine.
 After sampling the bubbles, head on to Healesville Sanctuary to encounter kangaroos, koalas, wombats, dingoes, lyrebirds, platypus and Tasmanian devils.
 Ready for some more wine tasting?
 Innocent Bystander and TarraWarra Estate are both recommended, and each has an excellent restaurant.
 Stop in at the TarraWarra Museum of Art, which has a fabulous collection of acclaimed Australian artists such as Brett Whiteley, before heading back to Melbourne.

 Its pretty seaside villages, superb wineries and restaurants make the Mornington Peninsula a wonderful year-round destination.
 It takes about an hour from Melbourne along the inland route to reach the McClelland Sculpture Park + Gallery at Langwarrin which showcases more than 100 works by well-known Australian artists.
-From here, start exploring the area’s celebrated wineries known for Pinot Noir and cool-climate Chardonnay.
+From here, start exploring the area’s celebrated wineries known for pinot noir and cool-climate chardonnay.
 Many of the best wineries, such as Montalto and Ten Minutes by Tractor, also have acclaimed restaurants that are a great choice for lunch.
-Take some time to explore historic seaside towns such as Portsea and Sorrento, which both feature well-preserved heritage buildings.
+After lunch, head to Peninsula Hot Springs for a relaxing soak in their thermal mineral baths before exploring historic seaside towns such as Portsea and Sorrento, which both feature well-preserved heritage buildings and beautiful beaches with great snorkelling.
 From Sorrento, enjoy the car ferry trip to the equally inviting town of Queenscliff, before heading back to Melbourne.